 The Riotous Rollercoaster Ride that was Mental as Anything from 1976-2019.
-Now being told for the 1st time by those who were there.
+The story of Australia's favourite party band being told for the 1st time by those who were there.

 This book sets out to collate all the bizarre and beautiful moments that led to The Mentals becoming one of Australia's most loved and successful bands ever.
 To explore the funny side of life on the road, the creative decisions that lead to the hits (and misses), the lesser known 'Did You Know?' stories behind the making of their videos and albums, and to generally celebrate a band that was larger than life.
 So we can all continue to live it up, even though the band has laid down their weapons (and, er, tin foil hats).

 Through my own musical aspirations in bands (including The Steaming Latrines of which original Mental, Steve Coburn, was a member), and as a manager of Tim Freedman and Itchy Feet, my path crossed with these berserk warriors over many years on the road, in art galleries, and even as far afield as Singapore and Vietnam.

 I first met Reg in the men's room of the Vulcan Hotel in 1980 -- at a Cockroaches gig -- where we excitedly agreed to swap shoes (I coveted his winklepickers, he desired my foam ferryboats) before realising we were three full sizes different.
 No prizes for guessing whose feet were the smaller size 7s!
 (Alcohol may or may not have been involved.)